iTrace: Click-Based Gaze Visualization on the Apple Vision Pro: Related Work

 \section{Related Work}

 Eye‐tracking research has leveraged devices ranging from webcams and glasses to modern head‐mounted displays (HMDs), each offering unique benefits and facing specific limitations.
-Various visualization techniques like heatmaps, scanpaths, and attention maps have been developed to make sense of the gaze data in 2D and 3D contexts.
+Various visualization techniques, such as heatmaps, scanpaths, and attention maps, have been developed to interpret gaze data in both 2D and 3D contexts.